Table of Contents

 Category | Items with 0% GST |

-Food and agriculture | Milk, eggs, curd, lassi, unbranded atta/maida, unpackaged foodgrains, hulled cereals, besan, gur, unpackaged natural honey, fresh vegetables, salt, meat, fish, etc. |
+Food and Agriculture | Milk, eggs, curd, lassi, unbranded atta/maida, unpackaged food grains, hulled cereals, besan, gur, unpackaged natural honey, fresh vegetables, salt, meat, fish, etc. |

 Education | Education services, children’s drawing and colouring books, printed books, newspapers, etc. |